openedx/open-edx-proposals/oeps/oep-0031-arch-i18n.rst

 Reference Implementation
 ************************

-The reference implementation of this OEP is the Order History app in `frontend-app-ecommerce <https://github.com/edx/frontend-app-ecommerce>`_, which uses the `frontend-i18n <https://github.com/edx/frontend-i18n>`_ library.
+The reference implementation of this OEP is the Order History app in `frontend-app-ecommerce <https://github.com/edx/frontend-app-ecommerce>`_, which uses the `frontend-platform <https://github.com/edx/frontend-platform>`_ library's i18n service.

 ###########
 Future Work